 Workflows, or simply flows, are the documents/files that you can create in Sympathy.
-Each workflow represents the flow of data through an analysis process and they are made up of connected nodes.
-Each node performs a small, standardized task to import, prepare, analyze, visualize, or export data.
+Each workflow represent the flow of data through an analysis process and they are made up of connected nodes.
+Each node performs a small, standardized task to import, prepare, analyze, visualize or export data.
 Both individual nodes and entire workflows are designed to be easily shared among users.

-What follows is a short tutorial of some of the most basic uses of Sympathy.
+What follows is a short tutorial of some of the most basic usages in Sympathy.

 Executing a node and looking at the result¶

 When you first start Sympathy you are presented with an empty workflow and, to the left, a library where all the available nodes can be found.
-Let us add the node “Output Example” to our workflow, execute it and see what it does.
+Let’s add the node “Output Example” to our workflow, execute it and see what it does!

 Now double click on the node to start executing it.
 When the execution is done and the node has turned green with a little tick above it, double click on the output port.
-This will open up a viewer that shows the data that this node has produced: A table with one column named “Enumeration” which contains the numbers 1 through 100.
+This will open up a viewer that shows the data that our node has produced: A table with one column named ‘Enumeration’ which contains the numbers 1 through 100.

-Double clicking on output ports to view what data a node has produced is a very handy approach when developing or debugging workflows.
+Double clicking on output ports to view what data a node has produced is a very handy tool when developing or debugging workflows.

 Loading and executing a workflow¶